Frequently Asked Questions (FAQ)

 Q: Which agencies do you serve?

-A: We currently serve in Linn, Benton, and Marion counties.
-We have Service Agreements with: Albany Police Department, Albany Fire Department, Linn County Sheriff’s Office, Corvallis Police Department, Benton County Sheriff’s Office, Philomath Fire & Rescue, Turner Fire District, Turner Police Department, Jefferson Fire District, Stayton Police Department, Marion County Medical Examiners Office, Marion County Fire District, Marion County Sheriff’s Office.
+A: We currently serve in Linn, Benton, Marion, and Lane counties, serving: Albany Police Department, Albany Fire Department, Linn County Sheriff’s Office, Tangent Fire District, Corvallis Police Department, Corvallis Fire Department, Benton County Sheriff’s Office, Philomath Fire & Rescue, Coburg Fire District, Turner Fire District, Turner Police Department, Jefferson Fire District, Stayton Fire District, Stayton Police Department, Aumsville Police Department, Gervais Police Department, Marion County Fire District, Marion County Sheriff’s Office, Marion County Medical Examiner’s Office, Oregon State Police, Linn County Medical Examiner’s Office, Corvallis Regional Communications Center (CRCC), Willamette Valley Communications Center (WVCC), METCOM, Benton County Search & Rescue (BCSAR), Mary’s Peak Search & Rescue(MPSAR), Corvallis Mountain Rescue (CMRU), and Oregon Department of Transport (ODOT).

 Q: What other developments are you working on?

-A: By mid-2023, we want to have two Mobile Resource Vehicles (MRV) equipped to provide on-scene support.
-A team of two chaplains will provide hot and cold food and drinks, facilitate a place for First Responders and community members involved within the critical incident to take cover from weather, along with being a place for First Responders to converse privately with members of the public, use a bathroom etc. The MRV will be optimized on Search & Rescue missions, house/commercial fires, fatal/critical incidents and incidents involving lengthy investigations.
+A: We plan to have two Mercedes Sprinter 4x4 RVs to operate as Mobile Resource Vehicles (MRV) equipped to provide on-scene support.
+A team of two chaplains will provide hot and cold food and drinks, facilitate a place for First Responders and community members involved within the critical incident to take cover from weather, along with being a place for First Responders to converse privately with members of the public, use a bathroom etc. The MRV will be optimized on Search & Rescue missions, house/commercial fires, fatal/critical incidents, and incidents involving lengthy investigations.

-By mid-2026 we aspire to establish a Wellness Center in the City of Albany/Linn County area, where we will have in-house licensed – culturally competent – Mental Health Professionals, a certified health & nutritionist, a licensed personal trainer, a licensed nurse practitioner – with focus on pain management and medication management, a licensed nurse practitioner - with focus on family medicine.
+By mid-2028 we want to establish a Wellness Center in the City of Albany/Linn County area, where we will have in-house licensed – culturally competent – Mental Health Professionals, a certified health & nutritionist, a licensed personal trainer, a licensed nurse practitioner – with focus on pain management and medication management.
 We will establish homogeneous group support for addictions, grief, and healing and recovery workshops such as art therapy etc. applicable office space, conference/training room for hosting trainings, kitchen for hosting dinners (holiday get-togethers etc.), space for storing the MRV etc. The Wellness Center will also be a location which any agency can use for matters such as an Officer Involved Shooting, Critical Incident Stress Debriefing etc. and for a rest-stop/sub-station.